Collection inventory

 Related Material

 The original donation also included several hundred printed works which have been transferred to Rare Books for cataloging.
-Please refer to the Classic Catalog and search on "Nancy Woodson Spire" to locate these items.
+Please refer to Libraries Search and search on "Nancy Woodson Spire" to locate these items.

 Two items that were at one time part of this collection -- "Journal of Voyage, Plymouth to New York" by Edward Gould and "New Jersey Boundary Dispute" -- have been removed and made into their own collections (SC 124, Iris Ship's log and SC 125, New Jersey Boundary Document).